- Why CGIS?

 While living in another environment is a good way to change a daily routine, it is important for students who are experiencing difficulties in the US (relationship, health, emotional, substance abuse, and so on) not to expect a vacation from their problems.
 Going abroad is not a "geographic cure" for concerns and problems at home (that is, thinking that one can solve personal dilemmas by moving from one place to another).
 Living and studying in a foreign environment frequently creates unexpected physical and emotional stress, which can exacerbate otherwise mild disorders.
 It is important that students be able to adjust to potentially dramatic changes in climate, diet, living, and study conditions that may seriously disrupt accustomed patterns of behavior.

-In the event that a student’s condition is very serious and the physician who completed the student’s Health Care Provider Clearance Form does not recommend travel or recommends travel under certain conditions that cannot be met at a certain study location, students may be encouraged to focus on their health first and postpone program participation until a later time.
+In the event that a student’s condition is very serious, students may be encouraged to focus on their health first and postpone program participation until a later time.
 Students may also want to apply for a different program where the appropriate health services can be secured.